nes-examples/demo-scanners/README.md

 ./mvnw org.cyclonedx:cyclonedx-maven-plugin:makeAggregateBom
 ```

-To Generate a SPDX SBOM in the JSON format:
+To generate a SPDX SBOM in the JSON format:

 ```bash
 ./mvnw org.spdx:spdx-maven-plugin:createSPDX